chr56/jaudiotagger-archived/README.md

 Build is with [Maven](http://maven.apache.org).

-- `pom.xml` : Maven build file
+   `pom.xml` : Maven build file

-Run
+To compile, test, build javadocs and install into your local repository run

     mvn install

-to compile, test, build javadocs and install into your local repository.

-Run
+To generate a website for *Jaudiotagger* including code coverage reports run

     mvn site

-to generate a website for *Jaudiotagger* including code coverage reports, they will be found in `target/site/index.html`.
+they will be found in `target/site/index.html`.

 Your test coverage can be seen at `target/site/cobertura/index.html`.